ansible/ansible/docsite/rst/become.rst

 machine is made as root then the module file is created with permissions that only allow reading by the user and root.

-If the become user is an unprivileged user and then Ansible has no choice but to make the module file world readable as there's no other way for the user Ansible connects as to save the file so that the user that we're becoming can read it.
+If the become user is an unprivileged user Ansible has no choice but to make the module file world readable as there's no other way for the user Ansible connects as to save the file so that the user that we're becoming can read it.

+.. note:: In Ansible 2.1, this window is further narrowed: both the user making
+    the connection and the user being become must be unprivileged in order to trigger this problem.

 If any of the parameters passed to the module are sensitive in nature then those pieces of data are readable by reading the module file for the duration